LaPolice/LP-RF-Tools/LP_versioning/README.md

 # LP_versioning

-simple versioning system supporting _laPolice_ type development process.
+Simple versioning system supporting _LaPolice_ type development process.
 The script validates the current state of the font.
-If it is valid, it will save the file as an incremented verison and will update a .changelog file with the new changes.
+If it is valid, it will save the file as an incremented version and will update a changelog.md file with the new changes.

 ## validations